 He was owner and operator of the local Mail Boxes Etc./UPS Store franchise for 11 years, where he did graphic design, editing, writing and layout for many small businesses, entrepreneurs and community groups.

 In 2003, he was elected to local political office as a councillor.
 He was re-elected in 2006 and 2010.
-Since he was elected, he has been the council representative on the airport board, BIA, Elvis committee, library board, sustainability committee, affordable housing committee, and hospital board.
+Since he was elected, he has been the council representative on the airport board, BIA, Elvis Festival committee, library board, sustainability committee, affordable housing committee, and hospital board.
+Today he remains passionate about local government and community engagement.
+Ian has filed his nomination papers for the 2014 municipal election, and looks forward to your support and vote.

-In December, 2011, Municipal World published his latest book, Politically Speaking, a guide to media relations and communications strategies for municipal politicians.
+In December, 2011, Municipal World published his book, Politically Speaking, a guide to media relations and communications strategies for municipal politicians.
 His second book with Municipal World, Digital Connections, on social media for municipal politicians, was released in May, 2012.
+His latest book, Buzz, Brands & Going Viral – about marketing, branding and public relations for municipalities – is scheduled for publication in late 2013.

-He completed a third book on Machiavelli’s The Prince for municipal politicians (online here) and is currently working on a fourth book about e-government, and a fifth book, on public relations and branding, both approved for publication in 2013.
+He completed a book on Machiavelli’s The Prince for municipal politicians (it can be read online here) and is currently working on a fourth book about e-government, and how technology affects governance and relations with the electorate.

 He has also been a presenter, tour host and conference speaker for the tequila industry, and maintains one of the oldest websites and forums about tequila.
 Ian has been interviewed on TV, radio and in print many times, on many topics.

 He is currently a freelance writer and editor, freelance graphic and website designer, blogger, social commentator, researcher, communication consultant, and wannabe novelist.
 He also plays and reviews the ukulele, bass and harmonica.
-His interests include history, science, motorcycles, writing, Shakespeare, music, Henry Hudson, animal behaviour, Buddhism, urban design and growth, politics, religion, Chaucer, science fiction, virology and typography.
+He has recently developed an interest in baking bread and learning Latin.
+His other interests include history, science, motorcycles, writing, Shakespeare, music, Henry Hudson, animal behaviour, Buddhism, urban design and growth, politics, religion, Chaucer, science fiction, virology, language and typography.